softwareguru/osacon-website/content/faq/_index.md

 ### How can I be a speaker?

-We will be accepting proposals for presentations starting the last week of April.
+We are accepting proposals for presentations.
+Please review our guidelines, and register your talk [here](https://sessionize.com/osacon-2025/).

 ### Is there a code of conduct?
 Yes.
 Please review our [Code of Conduct](/coc).